bardss/PaintableVectorView/README.md

 ## Dependency

-Add it in your root build.gradle at the end of repositories:
+Add the following lines in your root build.gradle at the end of repositories:
 ```
 allprojects {
     repositories {